justinlund/dreamcloud-docs/source/dreamcompute/tutorials/deploy-discourse-with-ansible.rst

     [user@localhost]$ git clone https://github.com/squidboylan/discourse-dreamcompute.git

-You should now see a discourse-dreamcompute directory, this is what you will use to deploy discourse, but first you have to do some configuration.
+You should now see a discourse-dreamcompute directory, this is what you will use to deploy Discourse, but first you have to do some configuration.

 Configuration
 ~~~~~~~~~~~~~

-The ansible playbook has an example configuration file, copy this to the actual
+The Ansible playbook has an example configuration file, copy this to the actual
 configuration file by running the following:

 .. code-block:: console